-Abstracts of approximately 250 words for papers of 20 minutes' delivery duration—coupled with suggestions of panels consisting of 3 panelists each—are welcome and should be e-mailed, with a short bio-note (50 words) contact address, and one to three keywords related to the area of research to: Dr. Charles Quist-Adade, email@example.com no later than March 15, 2014, final notification of selection to be communicated by April 30, 2014.
+Abstracts of approximately 250 words for papers of 20 minutes' delivery duration — coupled with suggestions of panels consisting of 3 panelists each — are welcome and should be e-mailed, with a short bio-note (50 words, indicating email address, university or institutional affiliation, department or academic program, and year of study for students ) contact address, and one to three keywords related to the area of research to: Dr. Charles Quist-Adade, email@example.com or firstname.lastname@example.org or email@example.com no later than April 15, 2014, final notification of selection to be communicated by April 30, 2014.

 Dr. Charles Quist-Adade